 Income inequality is high and rising in many countries as the benefits of economic growth are increasingly captured by wealthy minorities.
-The official measure of income inequality, the Gini Index, records high rates of income inequality for ten of the world’s most populated countries, including China, the United States, Indonesia, Brazil, Nigeria, Russia, Mexico, the Philippines, Turkey, and the Democratic Republic of Congo.
-The World Bank reports that the bottom 40% of households in these countries earns less than 20% of national income, while the top 10% earn more than 30%, according to the World Bank.
+The official measure of income inequality, the Gini Index, records high rates (above 40) of income inequality for many of the world’s most populated countries, including China (42.2), the USA (41.5), Brazil (51.3), Nigeria (43), Mexico (43.4), the Democratic Republic of Congo (42.1), and Turkey (41.9).
+The bottom 40% of households in all of these countries earn less than 20% of national income, while the top 10% earn more than 30%, according to the World Bank.

-But the highest levels of income inequality are found in some of the poorest parts of the world, including in sub-Saharan Africa and Central and South America.
-All 18 of the world’s most unequal countries (Gini scores above 50) are found in these regions, including South Africa, Namibia, Haiti, Botswana, Suriname, the Central African Republic, Comoros, Zambia, Lesotho, Colombia, Belize, Brazil, Guatemala, Panama, Swaziland, Guinea-Bissau, Chile and Rwanda.
-Across these countries, the Gini Index ranges from 63.4 in South Africa to 50.4 in Rwanda.
-Further, all of these countries appear on the list of countries where the richest 10% of households own more than 40% of national income.
+The highest levels of income inequality are found in some of the poorest parts of the world, especially in Sub-Saharan Africa and Central and South America.
+All 15 of the world’s most unequal countries (Gini scores above 50) are found in these regions, including South Africa (63), Botswana (60.5), Namibia (59.1), Suriname (57.6), Zambia (57.1), the Central African Republic (56.2), Lesotho (54.2), Mozambique (54), Belize (53.3), Eswatini (51.5), Brazil (51.3), Colombia (50.8), Panama (50.4), Guinea-Bissau (50.7), and Honduras (50).
+In all of these countries, with the exception of Panama and Honduras, the richest 10% of households own more than 40% of national income.